 Take a look at the FDA Application Approvals 2000-2008 visualization (created by user mktlgcs) over at IBM’s Many Eyes to get an aerial view on the US. pharmaceutical industry.

-On Thursday, Google and IBM will unveil a new initiative that will allow Google Health, a site where users can store and track information about their medical history, to connect to and stream data from medical devices.
+Forbes article: Letting Google Take Your Pulse via @mattcutts: On Thursday, Google and IBM will unveil a new initiative that will allow Google Health, a site where users can store and track information about their medical history, to connect to and stream data from medical devices.
 In demonstrations, IBM and Google fitted Wi-Fi radios to… Continue reading Google Health, IBM: real-time, vital medical data stream

 The folks at The Institute for the Future have been busy lately and as a result Signtific has been launched replacing ScienceX2!
 Check this, the about and FAQ pages if it’s new to you or just simply explore.